pulumi/docs/quickstart/step1.md

     as a component which owns all of the resources we'll create.
 Components will be covered in more details in [step 2](./step2).

 1. Now, let's deploy the program and provision resources, via `pulumi update`.
-This will take 20-30 seconds to provision the EC2 instance.  **NOTE**: The output below has been condensed.
+This will take 20-30 seconds to provision the EC2 instance.

     ```
     $ pulumi update